sc18naoki/dotfiles/README.md

 ./doc/	= documentation for each configuratio system

-./tools/	= tool specific configuration
+./tools/	= tool specific configuration, section {additional} are given its configuration here.

 ## 3. etcetera